 The exquisite The Seasons of the Soul is a carefully selected anthology of Hermann Hesse’s (July 2, 1877 – August 9, 1962) poetry translated into English and illuminatingly introduced by Ludwig Max Fischer, professor of German and comparative mythology.

 The soul, love, inspiration, the mysteries of nature, the unknowable divine, time and the stages of life are the major agents in Hesse’s world and are as relevant today as when he distilled them from his life experience.
 As an active witness in turbulent times, Hesse retained individual integrity while acting with social consciousness toward the pressing issues of society.

-It felt achingly familiar: a rupture of self, restless anger and loathing, and a need for shameful solitude.
-One after another his novels spoke to me deeply in low, urgent tones, of things no one else mentioned.
+It felt achingly familiar: a rupture of self, restless anger, and loathing and a need for shameful solitude.
+One after another, his novels spoke to me deeply in low, urgent tones of things no one else mentioned.

 Bush and meadow, field and tree,stand in their self-sufficient silence.Each belonging wholly to itself.Each deep in its own dream.

-Ranier Maria Rilke, born three years before Hesse, urged us to seek life’s answers within.
+Rainer Maria Rilke, born three years before Hesse, urged us to seek life’s answers within.
 Hesse similarly tilts his gaze inward and shuffles his demons.

 Do you know this too?

 You are in the middle of a cheerful party,